 (PORT MORESBY – KOKODA – SANANANDA)

-This tour has to come out on top of your list of “things to do” when you travel to Papua New Guinea.
+This Kokoda Track tour has to be on your top of your list of “things to do” when you travel to Papua New Guinea.
 If you’re not just about seeing the country but learning a thing or two about its history then this tour is for you.
-It begins with Port Moresby followed by Kokoda and the villages of Sanananda, Gona and Buna on the northern beachheads.
-These areas had great military significance and some were major battle sites in WW2.
+It begins with a guided tour of Port Moresby followed by Kokoda, Buna, Gona and Sanananda, on the Northern Beachheads.
+These areas have history military significance where some of the most fierce battle sites were fought in WW2.

 Begin with a round-trip tour of Port Moresby to kick-start your trip.
 From your hotel, we’ll get you to tour Bomana War Cemetery, the resting place of over 3000 soldiers from WW2, before continuing on to Owers’ Corner via McDonald’s Corner.
 At Owers; Corner, you’ll be greeted by the grand vista of the towering and rugged Owen Stanley Range, which will help you to appreciate the difficulty of fighting a war in the mountains of PNG.
 Following Owers’ Corner, we head back to Port Moresby for a look at the city and insights into its role during the conflict.
 After doing the rounds, we finish off the day at the beautiful Port Moresby Nature Park.
 The wildlife sanctuary is home to many native, rare and exotic flora and fauna.
 From there, we get you back to your hotel for the night.
 The next day, you collect your bags and head for the airport where we catch our plane into Popondetta for the next leg of our tour.
 In Popondetta, we get you to see Kokoda, a famous battle site during the Kokoda campaign before travelling to Sanananda village, which is where you’ll spend the remainder of your tour.
 Your tour begins with Sanananda followed by Gona and Buna.
 These villages on the northern beachheads witnessed some of the fiercest encounters in 1942/43 which claimed the lives of many Allied soldiers.
 It’s where the Australians, with the help of their American ally, drew first blood with the Japanese following numerous setbacks along the Kokoda Trail.